 WHAT MAKES A LOGO DESIGN SUCCESSFUL?

 As the first point of visual contact for all that encompasses your brand (the people, things, ideas, products, collective voice, and creative visuals), a successful logo needs to accomplish the following:

-2. Stand up on its own, surrounded by thousands of other logos.
+Stand up on its own, surrounded by thousands of other logo designs.

 At its core, any logo is a single symbol that represents a grouping of the brand’s values, beliefs, and associations.
 It has to exist as a signpost of what’s to come within the brand itself.
 To succeed in being a truly great logo, it has to do this without carrying any unnecessary baggage.
 But for a logo to fully express a brand, that brand has to be an active participant in its own construction of meaning.

 Some helpful questions to begin answering when seeking to define your logo (and brand):

 - Are there any logos out in the world that I react positively to?
 Have I ever stopped to ask why I react that way to that logo design?

 - Similarly, have I ever come across a logo and thought “that looks cheap.”
 What was it that made me feel that way?

 As with all art and design, there’s an element of personal preference with the experience of viewing something, and yet we can all collectively (with some degree of variance) agree when we’re looking at a strong, fully realized logo vs something that looks like it was just thrown together.
 Even if we don’t particularly “care” for a logo, we can still acknowledge a job well executed.

 It’s not just the shape and “aesthetic” of your logo design that communicates, it’s also how it is presented.
 What are the boundaries of your logo?
 How far can you alter the basic form before it ceases to be your logo and becomes something completely different?